csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 he couldn’t make any promises.
 I couldn’t stop thanking him for any help he was giving us, whether it paid off or not.
 I was so grateful that, despite everything being entirely our fault, this guy was helping us out so much.
-He turned to us both as he walked and he said ‘You know why I’m helping you?
-It’s because you’re polite.’
+He turned to us both as he walked and he said <q>You know why I’m helping you?
+It’s because you’re polite.</q>

 > It’s because you’re polite.